 So What Do I Do?

-If you live in southern New Jersey and are thinking about bankruptcy, please feel free to call me at 856-432-4113 or contact me through this site schedule an appointment in my Woodbury office to discuss your options, including whether to file jointly.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are thinking about bankruptcy, and are ready to take action, call me at 856-432-4113 or contact me through this site schedule an appointment in my Woodbury office to discuss your options, including whether to file jointly.
 Just bear in mind that it is not an automatic requirement.

 If you are just looking for more information about bankruptcy, then download my free book,Top Questions People Ask About Filing Bankruptcy in New Jersey.